Linear Actuators » Glideforce Light-Duty (LD) Linear Actuators » 20:1 Glideforce LD Linear Actuators »

 This 12 V light-duty (LD) linear actuator with a 20:1 gear reduction can lift loads up to 50 kgf [110 lbs or 500 N] and can withstand static loads up to 250 kgf [550 lbs or 2500 N].
 It has a maximum speed of 14.6 mm/s [0.57″/s] at no load and 12.3 mm/s [0.48″/s] at the maximum load.
-Limit switches at each end make the actuator easy to control over its full range of motion, and the worm drive ensures that the shaft will hold its position even when unpowered.
-This version has a 10-inch stroke and feedback potentiometer.
+Limit switches at each end make the actuator easy to control over its full range of motion.
+The shaft holds its position when unpowered.
+This version has a 10-inch stroke (9.8″ usable) and feedback potentiometer.

 Alternatives available with variations in these parameter(s): nominal stroke length feedback potentiometer included? linear speed @ 12V, no load